Welterbestätten in Deutschland (30+ Orte)

 - Weimar Classicism

 - Würzburg Residence (Residenz)

-* The Luther sites in Eisleben and Wittenberg are inscribed as a single UNESCO WHS.
+* The Luther sites in Eisleben & Wittenberg are inscribed as one UNESCO World Heritage Site.

 Aachen Cathedral (Aachener Dom)

 From 786 AD/CE, Holy Roman Emperor Charlemagne built his imperial palace in what is now Aachen.
 Built between 793 and 813 AD/CE, the Palatine chapel includes the original octagon, an example of Carolingian Renaissance construction.
 The church would eventually become the core for the much larger “surrounding” cathedral.
 Aachen’s Cathedral is Germany’s first UNESCO World Heritage Site (1978).

 With a population of about 21-thousand, Alfeld is about 50 minutes by train south from Hannover in the German federal state of Lower Saxony.The Fagus factory building is considered one of the first buildings of the Modern Age, particularly with steel and glass construction, and a feature of unsupported windows at the corners of the building.
 Fagus company founder Carl Benscheidt commissioned architect and Bauhaus founder, Walter Gropius, to create and build a factory for making shoes.
 “Fagus” is Latin for “beech tree”, and shoe lasts constructed from beech wood were sold and distributed around the world in the manufacture of shoes.
 Today, the building is still a working factory.
 Fagus creates plastic lasts milled to precise specifications for specific designs by shoe companies.
 Also on-site is GreCon which produces systems for fire-detection and fire-extinguishing.
 As a unique living monument, the Fagus factory building was inscribed in 2011 as UNESCO World Heritage Site.